 California sports betting bill emerges

-Among states where it seems unlikely legalized sports betting will lay roots, California is high on the list.
+Among states where it seems unlikely legalized wagering will lay roots, sports betting in California is high on the list.
 While that might remain the case, the Golden State has pushed forth a bill that provides a compromise for retail and online sports betting.

 Six months after Sen. Bill Dodd and Assemblyman Adam Gray introduced constitutional amendment bills, lawmakers last week completed the legislation with additional details.

 Included is the authorization for legalized wagering at tribal casinos and racetracks.
 And while cardrooms were omitted, those establishments would be allowed to offer designated player games that have generated contention from tribes.